sharananurag998/REVA_Events/README.md

 ## Demo

-You can access a working demo of the website at: http://sharananurag998.pythonanywhere.com/
+You can access a working demo of the website at: http://sharananurag998.pythonanywhere.com/.
+Make sure to view it on a mobile or tablet only because it is not properly scaled/Accessable for PC.

 ## Authors